Upcoming Public Programs

 Ages 8+, $5/participant (Reservations required)

 Join a naturalist on a walk and observe the change from diurnal to nocturnal in the park.
+In celebration of international bat night, we will dive into the fascinating world of bats and their importance to our state.
 Good walking shoes, water, a flashlight, and bug spray are recommended.

 REPTILES AND AMPHIBIANS